pvn25/ML-Data-Prep-Zoo/README.md

 # ML Data Prep Zoo

 A zoo of labelled datasets and ML models for data prep tasks.
+Please refer to our [paper](https://adalabucsd.github.io/papers/2019_DataPrepZoo_DEEM.pdf) for more details.

 ## Task: ML Feature Type Inference